 Easier said than done ...

-Jim Simons, though, can point to 34% annualized returns at his Medallion fund since 1982, net of what are believed to be some incredibly stiff fees.
+Jim Simons, though, can point to greater than 34% annualized returns at his Medallion fund since 1982, net of what are believed to be some incredibly stiff fees -- though I've heard rumors that this has been a very tough year for Renaissance.
 He favors a mechanical strategy based on computer models that are constantly refined by an army of Ph.D.s.

 So while there is no best strategy, important lesson No. 2 is obvious: You gotta dance with the one that brung ya.